-3. Noise Pollution
+3. Turbines Create Noise Pollution

 The majority of utility-scale wind turbine farms are located in rural areas.
 This means that the chances of living near them are generally smaller.

 That being said, noise can be a big issue for those that live within close proximity.

-4. Biological and Environmental Impacts
+4. Negative Biological and Environmental Impacts

-5. Visual Appearance
+5. Disruptive Visual Appearance